sepich/kilo/docs/topology.md

 <img src="./graphs/full-mesh.svg" />

-# Cross Mesh
+# Subnet Mesh

-In this topology all nodes within the same location are not encrypted.
-Traffic to any other node outside of current location is encrypted with direct node-to-node encryption.
-To use this mesh specify `--mesh-granularity=cross`.
+In this topology all nodes within the same subnet are not encrypted.
+Traffic to any other node outside of current subnet is encrypted with direct node-to-node encryption.
+To use this mesh specify `--mesh-granularity=subnet`.

 ## Mixed